 The reproductive habits of the Nilgiri marten have not been recorded.
 Many mustelids are polygynous, but yellow-throated martens are considered to be monogamous.

 Most of the mustelids breed seasonally.
-Yellow-throated martens breed between February and March or between June and August; Nilgiri martens may follow a similar breeding schedule.
+Yellow-throated martens breed between February and March or June and August; Nilgiri martens may follow a similar breeding schedule.

 Some populations of Martens are undergoing delayed implantation.
 Usually, gestation lasts 30 to 65 days for mustelids.
 The gestation period of yellow-throated martens is between 220 and 290 days.